dhlab-basel/Sipi/README.md

 # Overview

-SIPI is a multithreaded, high-performance, IIIF compatible media server developed by the [Data and Service Center for the Humanities](https://dasch.swiss) at the [University of Basel](https://www.unibas.ch/en.html).
+Simple Image Presentation Interface (SIPI) is a multithreaded, high-performance, IIIF compatible media server developed by the [Data and Service Center for the Humanities](https://dasch.swiss) at the [University of Basel](https://www.unibas.ch/en.html).
 It is designed to be used by archives, libraries, and other institutions that need to